MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 ## Add users and assign licenses

-There are two types of users for Dynamics 365 Remote Assist and Dynamics 365 Remote Assist Attach: remote experts and field service technicians.
-Field service technicians require a Dynamics 365 Remote Assist license **and** a Microsoft Teams license.
-When you buy a Dynamics 365 Remote Assist license, a Microsoft Teams license is included.
-However, remote experts (who aren't in the field) require only a Microsoft Teams license.
+There are two types of users for Dynamics 365 Remote Assist and Dynamics 365 Remote Assist Attach:

+- Field service technicians who require a Dynamics 365 Remote Assist license and a Microsoft Teams license (which is included with a Dynamics 365 Remote Assist license).
+- Remote experts (who aren't in the field) require only a Microsoft Teams license.

 ### Prerequisites